the-technat/the-technat/content/posts/k8s_kubeadm.md

 kind: KubeletConfiguration
 cgroupDriver: systemd  # as defined earlier, the kubelet shall use systemd as cgroupv2 driver
 ---
-apiVersion: kubeadm.k8s.io/v1beta3
+apiVersion: kubeadm.k8s.io/v1beta4
 kind: InitConfiguration
-skipPhases:
-  - addon/kube-proxy # I'm skipping the installation of kube-proxy addon, more explanations later
 localAPIEndpoint:
-  advertiseAddress: <ip of machine>,<ipv6 of machine> # the public IPv4,IPv6 address of the first master node
+  advertiseAddress: "65.109.160.197" # the public IPv4 address of the first master-node
 nodeRegistration:
   kubeletExtraArgs:
+    - name: "node-ip"
-    node-ip: "<ip of machine>,<ipv6 of machine>" # the public IPv4,IPv6 address of the first master node
+      value: "65.109.160.197,2a01:4f9:c012:b87a::1" # the public IPv4,IPv6 address of the first master node
 ---
-apiVersion: kubeadm.k8s.io/v1beta3
+apiVersion: kubeadm.k8s.io/v1beta4
-clusterName: cucumber # cosmetic, no real-world use
 kind: ClusterConfiguration
+proxy:
+  disabled: true # read below
 networking:
   serviceSubnet: 10.111.0.0/16,2001:db8::10:0/108 # read below
-  podSubnet: 10.222.0.0/16,2001:db8::20:0/108 # read below
+  podSubnet: 10.222.0.0/16,2001:db8:42:0::/56 # read below
+kubernetesVersion: "v1.31.1" # the exact version to initialize as defined before
 controlPlaneEndpoint: cucumber.technat.dev # the api-endpoint to advertise, as discussed in the intro
 ```

 Some explanations to the config:
-- `addon/kube-proxy`: [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) is the default tool to implement `type:Service`, usually using iptables.
+- `proxy.disabled`: [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) is the default tool to implement Kubernetes services, usually using iptables.
 I'm skipping the step that installs this tool, as I have a replacement for it that I personally preffer (more in the next section).
 - `serviceSubnet`: the CIDR range (v4 and v6) used to assign IPs to Kubernetes Services, must be some private range
-- `podSubnet`: the CIDR range (v4 and v6) used to assign IPs to Pods, must be some private range
+- `podSubnet`: the CIDR range (v4 and v6) used to assign IPs to Pods, must be some private range and for the v6 version at least `/64` or bigger.
 - `controlPlaneEndpoint`: as discussed earlier, the endpoint where clients can reach the Kubernetes API, in our case, just a DNS record that keeps the topology flexible (could also be the IP of the only master-node we have, or a load-balancer IP)
 - `node-ip` & `advertise-address`: kubelet and the kube-apiserver on this particualar node need to know which interface to use for binding to.
 In our case we only have a public NIC which we can specify.
 You could also specify another IP (from a private network or tailscale for example), and let Kubernetes use this network for communication.